 PA Bar Exam Presentation

-Each January Gicine Brignola, the Executive Director of the PA Bar Examiners’ Office, makes time in her busy schedule to come to Drexel Law and speak to you about the bar exam.
+Each January Gicine Brignola, the Executive Director of the PA Bar Examiners’ Office, makes time in her busy schedule to come to the Kline School of Law and speak to you about the bar exam.
 I am pleased to announce that she just confirmed that she will be here on Wednesday, January 22 from 12:30-1:30 in Room 340 to discuss the PA bar exam application process, the PA bar exam and grading guidelines, and character & fitness determinations.
 She will also stay after her formal presentation to answer individual questions that you may have about the application or character & fitness concerns you may have.
 If you are taking the PA bar exam, please make every effort to attend this important presentation.
 Because I realize that some of you may be on co-op this semester, her presentation will be recorded and the link to the video posted on the Bar Support TWEN page.

 Bar Loan Talk